Cole-Bradley0/php-login/README.md

 # php-login
 Web app build using PHP and MySQL.
-See readme.
+It has login, signup, a comment board with edit and delete buttons, basic authentication checking and basic SQL injection protection.
+It currently has minimal styling.
+These files can be used in a PHP compatible web server like xampp.